 On February 8, 2019, we notified holders of our 2043G Notes that we would redeem all of the outstanding 2043G Notes on March 13, 2019.
 Holders could elect to convert these notes prior to March 12, 2019 at a conversion rate of 34.2936 shares of our common stock per \$1,000 of principal amount.
-In connection with our notice, we made an irrevocable election to settle any conversions in cash.
-As a result, we reclassified \$336 million from equity to a derivative debt liability.
-As of February 28, 2019, current debt included an aggregate of \$1.11 billion for the settlement obligation (including principal and amounts in excess of principal) of all of our 2043G Notes.
-Holders converted substantially all of the 2043G Notes and on March 13, 2019, we paid \$1.43 billion to settle the conversions and recognized a loss of \$316 million in the third quarter of 2019.
+In connection with our notice, we made an irrevocable election to settle any conversions in cash and, as a result, we reclassified \$336 million from equity to a derivative debt liability.
+Holders converted substantially all of the 2043G Notes and, on March 13, 2019, we paid \$1.43 billion to settle the conversions.
+We incurred losses of \$316 million and \$84 million in the third and second guarters of 2019, respectively, in connection with these transactions.

 Holders of our convertible notes may convert their notes during any calendar quarter if the closing price of our common stock for at least 20 trading days in the 30 consecutive trading days ending on the last trading day of the preceding calendar quarter is more than 130% of the conversion price.
-As of February 28, 2019, the trading price of our common stock was higher than the initial conversion prices of our 2032D Notes and our 2033F Notes and, as a result, the aggregate conversion value of \$807 million exceeded the aggregate principal amount of \$203 million by \$604 million.
+As of May 30, 2019, the trading price of our common stock was higher than the conversion prices of our 2032D Notes and our 2033F Notes and, as a result, the aggregate conversion value of \$641 million exceeded the aggregate principal amount of \$198 million by \$443 million.